 3. Stories Motivate, Persuade and Inspire Action

-For instance, a study revealed that individuals who heard a story about a girl in Africa donated, on average, twice as much as those who were only presented with facts.
+For instance, a study revealed that individuals who heard a story about a girl in Africa donated, on average, twice as much as those presented with facts alone.

 3. Stories Give Us Meaning

-Stories give us a sense of control and help us find order and meaning amidst chaos.
+Stories provide a sense of control and help us find order and meaning amidst chaos.

 5. Stories Help Us Survive as a Species

 Did you know?
 Research has shown our brains process fictional stories similar to real-life events.
-This suggests we can learn from stories the way we learn from real-life experiences.
+This suggests we can learn from stories just as we learn from real experiences.

 6. Stories Improve Our Memory